Installing BPFs from our CI

 $ ./uninstall.sh

-As above, using --dry-run first will list all files that are to be removed.
-If there are an files you want to keep, simply edit the uninstall.sh script accordingly.
+As above, using --dry-run first will list all files that are to be removed and the glob will limit the files that are uninstalled.

 Finding previous artifacts